fpaupier/cells_counting/README.md

 I use several steps of image pre-processing to obtain a binary image from which it is easy to count the cells by counting the white zones in the image.

-Many methods are available to solve this problems.
-I  present some of them and compare the results before concluding.

-## Most effective method
+### Most effective method
-The most accurate method I found is a pattern matching approach.
+The most accurate method I found is a _pattern matching approach_.

-I take a reference cell, and convolute it to the image.
+1. I take a reference cell, and compute its convolution against the complete image.
  Higher intensity zones corresponds to cells center.

-Then I apply a threshold at a given percentage of the histogram to get a binary image where the cells are white circles and the rest is black.
+2. Then, I apply a threshold at a given percentage of the histogram to get a binary image where the cells are white circles and the rest is black.

-Then, I use one of MatLab function to count the white zones in the binary image.
+3. Finally, I count the white zones in the binary image.

 ## Notes
-This project was part of my Master Of Science _Major in statistics_ at Centrale Nantes engineering school.
+This project was part of my Master Of Science curriculum at Centrale Nantes.

+This project is no longer updated.